 IF you would like to donate any instruments or cases, old or new please contact us via email at [email protected]

 Music Repair and Maintenance

 Well over 2,000 instruments have been shipped to Kenya since The Kenya Trust started.
 These instruments need to be maintained and repaired.
 There is no recognised repair facility in the country and there is nowhere to buy essential parts and consumable items like valve or slide oil.

 In an effort to drive self-sufficiency and provide a local source for the repair and maintenance of instruments The Kenya Trust sponsored a couple of technicians from Kenya to visit the UK and be trained.
 This initiative is now being restarted in 2020 with the formation of The Instrument Repair Shop in Nairobi.

-Two containers will be refurbished and fitted out, one as an instrument store and the other as a workshop.
+Work has begun to place and refurbish and fit out two containers, one as an instrument store and the other as a workshop.
 Donations of equipment and tooling would be very welcome to enable this facility to be up and running as soon as possible.

 If you would like to be a part of this venture for 2021 please send us an email at [email protected]